hall-n/hall-n.github.io/Historian's arguments/Hall 1966, Bizen example of benevolent ruler.md

 It is this subtle but fundamental change in the whole structure of society and the exercise of authority in Japan which marked the transition from the age of the sengoku-daimyo to that of the Tokugawa baku-han system.
 Throughout Japanese society the authority relationships between lord and vassal, between enfeoffed proprietor and cultivator, between patriarchal family head and attached household, these essentially vertical systems were being replaced by more generalized, horizontally defined, functional group relationships.
 (392)
-But the spread of this new functional approach to social organization created yet another ened, that the daimyo devise a more rational basis of authority, a new ideological foundation for his rule and the type of society it embraced.
+But the spread of this new functional approach to social organization created yet another need, that the daimyo devise a more rational basis of authority, a new ideological foundation for his rule and the type of society it embraced.
 It was this requirement which put a premium upon the daimyo’s ability to civilize himself and to assume the guise of the enlightened despot.
 And it was in this context that the Tokugawa reliance on Confucian ethical values and concepts of social structure played such important roles.
 (393)
 **The successful daimyo after 1600 was one who learned to master the ethical-rational system of beliefs which supported his right to rule as a benevolent autocrat committed to the welfare of his subjects** (393)
 #### Bizen's Mitumasa's quality of social responsibility
 In Bizen Mitsumasa quickly proved himself one of the great daimyo of his age, gaining a reputation as one of the “three outstanding administrators” of the Tokugawa period.
 The events of Mitsumasa’s rule are therefore doubly important, since it was under him that the institutions of the Tokugawa Great Peace were firmly established (402)